 Sexual Exploitation of Women: Where Misogyny and Racism Meet

-This panel, represented by the African, Russian and Middle Eastern women activists, gives a critical overview of the global trends of exploitation of female bodies, in which discrimination based on sex, race/ethnicity, class and legal status come together to justify the oldest form abuse of women; prostitution.
-From the women prostituted in the refugee camps, to the trafficking of Nigerian females by the Black Axe gang, to the European policy increasingly under pressure to normalise female sexual exploitation, the speakers will examine, from the international perspective, what makes it so difficult to resist the growing sex industry and what needs to be done in order to combat it, collectively.
+This panel, organised by the European Network of Migrant Women (ENOMW) and chaired by the British feminist Julie Bindel, will give platform to the African, Russian, Middle Eastern and South Asian women’s rights activists to critically discuss the global & European exploitation of female bodies, in which discrimination based on sex, race/ethnicity, class and legal status come together to justify the oldest form abuse of women, prostitution.
+From the trafficking of Nigerian females by the Black Axe gang, to the Arab girls temporarily “married off” for prostitution, to the European policy increasingly under pressure to normalise female sexual exploitation, the speakers will examine, from an intersectional perspective, what makes it difficult to resist the growing sex industry and what needs to be done to combat it, collectively.

 Speakers: Anna Zobnina, Alicia Arbid, Salome Mbugua, Julie Bindel and Sadia Hameed